Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 As Corwin led, tiny lightning crackled on the candles in the wall, lighting the way.
 A small table waited at the end of the hall, with three chairs and a shelf.
 Corwin pointed to the largest chair, and rummaged through the bits of crinkly cloth that lay on the shelf.
 "I know the spell Colwyn used.
 If we're lucky, I might just have the—yes, here it is."
 He spread it out on the table like a map.

 If she touched it, it would tear.
 Some of the rumors held weight, unlike things thorga built, like chairs and tables.
 They hate when things crack under the test.
-The innkeeper blamed Kreesh for the flimsy door.
+The innkeeper yelled at Kreesh because the doorknob had been made too fragile.
 Afraid to test her new friend's toys, she chose to stand.
 "No understand.
 You not dead.
 How Kreesh kill you?"
 She glared.
 Her Krolesh made her seem dumber and more piggish.

 "That body isn't real.
 It is..."
 Corwin trailed off. "... magic."